LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 {: .challenge}

 > ## Add to what you know
-> The string before the "@" could contain any kind of word character, special character or digit in any combination and length.
+> The string before the “@” could contain any kind of word character, special character or digit in any combination and length.
 How would you express this in regex?
-Hint: often addresses will have a dash (`-`) in them, and the dash is not included in the word character expression (`\w`).
+Hint: often addresses will have a dash (-) or dot (.) in them, and neither of these are included in the word character expression (\w).
 How do you capture this in the expression?
 > > ## Solution
 > > ~~~
 > > [\w.-]+@